iHateRa1n/Stigma/README.md

-# Stigma
+# Stigma6
-Stigma is an untethered iOS 9.3.5 Jailbreak.
-See about.txt for instructions.
+Stigma6 is a modification of stigmaX; that downgrades to iOS 6 on any 32-bit device that supports it; untethered!